-Bagasse is bi product of sugar cane fiber which left after the juice has been extracted.
-Bagasse not only an agricultural waste, it is 100% compostable and recycled material.
-By utilizing sugarcane pulp as a raw materials we preserves the forests.
-While 5 tonnes of wood are needed to produce 1 tonne of pulp for paper.
-Only 1.5 tonnes of sugarcane pulp are needed to produce the same amount.
-It is used in two forms: moulded fiber products and paper.
+Bagasse is bi-product of sugar cane fibre which is left after the juice is extracted.
+It is not only an agricultural waste; it is a 100% compostable and recycled material.
+By utilising sugarcane pulp as a raw material, we can preserve the forests.

 Moulded fibre products

 Due to nature of the pulp, our products are strong and hold their shape quite well.
 It is sturdy and functional, with high resistance to heat, water oil and freezer.

 Bagasse products can hold hot food, cold food, liquids, microwaveable and oven safe for up to 200.C for 20 minutes.

 Since bagasse products are natural fibre products and it will biodegrade within 120 days in a commercial composting facility.